 The use-by date is the most important date to look for and pay attention to.
 This date appears on the most perishable of food types such as meat and fish.
 If food is past its use-by date, that is when it can be dangerous to eat.
 Food past its use-by date can not be legally sold in Australia.

-The best-before and sell-by dates are simply a guide to when the food is at its freshest or highest quality.
+The best-before and sell-by dates on labels are simply a guide to when the food is at its freshest or highest quality.
 If these dates have passed, the food can still be okay to eat.

 Foods that have a shelf life of two years or longer, e.g. some canned foods, do not need to be labelled with a best before date because they may keep at a good quality for many years and are likely to be eaten well before they spoil.